marselsha/ExportStravaData/README.md

 # Helpful resources used to write this code:
 https://stravalib.readthedocs.io/en/latest/get-started/activities.html

 https://medium.com/analytics-vidhya/accessing-user-data-via-the-strava-api-using-stravalib-d5bee7fdde17

 # Generating the initial CODE variable:

+Use the second link above as a more detailed guide of this process if needed.

 1. Create your Strava API application
 2. Get your Client ID
 3. Replace the Client ID in this URL, and open the URL: